godotengine/godot-docs/classes/class_openxractionmap.rst

 Another important distinction is that OpenXR offers no control over these bindings.
 The bindings we register are suggestions, it is up to the XR runtime to offer users the ability to change these bindings.
 This allows the XR runtime to fill in the gaps if new hardware becomes available.

-The action map therefor needs to be loaded at startup and can't be changed afterwards.
+The action map therefore needs to be loaded at startup and can't be changed afterwards.
 This resource is a container for the entire action map.

 Properties
 ----------